DiSSCo/dissco.github.io/Guidance/BPMN.md

 Events are shown with circles.
 The start and stop event symbols are shown above, and are found in all of our workflows, and indicate the beginning and end of a workflow.

 ## Software
 We have used [diagrams.net](https://diagrams.net) (previously known as draw.io) to create many of the diagrams on this site.
 The BPMN symbols can be accessed in this software by selecting 'View', then 'Shapes'.
-Scroll down to 'Business', and then select 'BPMN 2.0' and all the symbols will appear as options to select on the left hand side of the window.
+Scroll down to 'Business', and then select 'BPMN 2.0', click 'Apply' and all the symbols will appear as options to select on the left hand side of the window.

 ## Reference
 [BPMN Website](https://bpmn.org): Official BPMN Website, which includes the full BPMN documentation.